 We continuously scan the campus network for security vulnerabilities on connected devices.
 We use a number of scanners using Tenable Nessus, along with Tenable's Professional Feed of network vulnerability "plugins", to detect systems that may be vulnerable to attack.
 When detected, high-risk vulnerabilities are reported to designated security contacts for investigation and remediation.
 Vulnerabilities may include:

 - Unsupported operating systems and software

-In order to gain control of computers and other network systems, hackers must first find a way in.
-Much like a burglar testing the door locks and windows before breaking in to a house, hackers will often test a system's defenses for weaknesses.
+Hackers will often test a system's defenses for weaknesses.
 Once a weakness is found, it can be exploited to take control of the system.
-Our network vulnerability scanning services are designed to find these weaknesses, or "vulnerabilities", on campus systems before they are discovered by hackers.
+Our network vulnerability scanning services are designed to find these weaknesses, or "vulnerabilities" before they are discovered by hackers.

-All systems connected to the campus network are scanned, so all members of the campus community with conencted devices can benefit from our scanning services.
-This includes:
+All systems connected to the campus network are scanned, so all members of the campus community can benefit, including:

 - Researchers using the network for storage and transmission of research data